Authority: Board of Trustees

 8.3.1 Sick Leave

-188.8.131.52 A permanent EPA employee shall be subject to the same policies concerning sick leave as may be prescribed for employees subject to the State Personnel Act.
+188.8.131.52 A permanent EHRA employee shall be subject to the same policies concerning sick leave as may be prescribed for employees subject to the State Human Resources Act.

-A permanent EPA employee shall be subject to the same policies concerning family and medical leave, civil leave, military leave, and community service leave as may be prescribed for employees subject to the State Personnel Act.
+A permanent EHRA employee shall be subject to the same policies concerning family and medical leave, family illness leave, civil leave, military leave, and community service leave, and any other applicable leave as may be prescribed for employees subject to the State Human Resources Act.

-A permanent EPA employee may request a leave of absence without pay, subject to approval of such leave by the chancellor or chancellor's designee, as applicable.
+A permanent EHRA employee may request a leave without pay, subject to approval of such leave by the department head or division leadership, as applicable. .

 8.5 Voluntary Shared Leave

-A permanent EPA employee shall be subject to the same provisions concerning shared leave as are applicable to employees subject to the State Personnel Act with the exception that the donation and acceptance of such leave shall be computed on the basis of days rather than hours.
+A permanent EHRA employee shall be subject to the same provisions concerning shared leave as are applicable to employees subject to the State Human Resources Act with the exception that the donation and acceptance of such leave shall be computed on the basis of days rather than hours.

 8.6 Educational Entitlement

-A permanent EPA employee is entitled to the same opportunities as other University employees to invoke the privilege of tuition waiver conferred by UNC Policy 1000.2.2.
+A permanent EHRA employee is entitled to the same opportunities as other University employees to invoke the privilege of tuition waiver conferred by UNC Policy 1000.2.2.

 9. STATUTORY AND OTHER RULES OF EMPLOYMENT